ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 RLlib uses simple checkpoint versions (for example "v0" or "v1") to figure
-out how to restore an Algorithm (or a Policy; see below) from a given
+out how to restore an Algorithm (or a :py:class:`~ray.rllib.policy.policy.Policy`;
+see below) from a given
 checkpoint directory.

 From Ray 2.1 on, you can find the checkpoint version written in the